 and the optimal proxy mean squared error is given by the following expression,

-This is what \citet{neyman1934two} suggests, and has been recognized as Neyman allocation.
+This is what \citet{neyman1934two} suggests, and has been recognized as the Neyman allocation.
 As the standard deviations were assumed given, the original work of Neyman allocation only focused on single stage experiments.
-In this paper, we consider a more common setting where the standard deviations are not given.
-The experimenter makes decisions $(T(1), T(0))$ under uncertainty about $\sigma(1)$ and $\sigma(0)$.

-In practice, the experimenter is more often not endowed with clairvoyant information about $\sigma(1)$ and $\sigma(0)$.
-As one common strategy of decision-making under uncertainty, we introduce the competitive analysis framework to experimental design.
-For any design of experiment $\eta$, let $(T^\eta(1), T^\eta(0))$ be the numbers of treated and control subjects assigned by policy $\eta$.
+More often, the experimenter is not endowed with clairvoyant information about $\sigma(1)$ and $\sigma(0)$.
+To solve this decision making under uncertainty problem, we introduce the competitive analysis framework to experimental design.
+For any design $\pi \in \Pi$, let $(T^\pi(1), T^\pi(0))$ be the numbers of treated and control units assigned by policy $\pi$.
 The competitive analysis framework suggests to solve the following problem,